By Brian Winter and Caroline Stauffer

 And while investors from all over the world have become less bullish on Brazil in recent years, evidence suggests the rise and fall in Chinese interest has been particularly abrupt.

-The outcome is especially disappointing for Brazil's farming sector, which until recently saw China as its most likely saviour for a dilapidated network of roads, railways and ports that make it very challenging to export crops.
+The outcome is especially disappointing for Brazil's farming sector, which until recently saw China as its most likely savior for a dilapidated network of roads, railways and ports that make it very challenging to export crops.

 "I don't know of a single Chinese infrastructure project that has gotten off the drawing board," said Edeon Vaz, who monitors logistics for Aprosoja, the country's largest cooperative of soybean growers.